Restore Jaw and Facial Bone

 Major Bone Grafting

 Major bone grafting is often performed to repair large defects of the jaw or areas affected by trauma or disease.
 Autografts are inserted in areas where bone regeneration is needed.
 It can take several months for the new bone to fully heal, depending on the size of the grafted area.
-Major bone grafting is typically performed in a hospital under general anesthesia.

 The maxillary sinuses are the empty spaces behind the cheeks, above the upper teeth.
 Some tooth roots in the upper dental arch extend into the sinus cavity.
 When these teeth are extracted or fall out, only a thin wall remains that separates the sinus from the mouth.
 A sinus lift involves your surgeon inserting grafting material into the space where the tooth root once was.
 This creates a stronger base for the dental implant and makes it possible for more patients to receive dental implants in the upper arch who were previously told they did not qualify.